Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 Usually, symptoms of Zika are mild, and many patients do not know they have the virus.
 The most common symptoms are fever, rash, joint pain and red eyes.
 These symptoms appear to be the same in pregnant women.

-Currently, there has been no local transmission of Zika virus in the United States.
+Currently, there has been no local transmission of Zika virus in the U.S.

 Risks to pregnant women

 What is the risk in pregnancy?
 The risk largely still is unknown.
 Brazil is one of the largest affected countries from the Zika virus, and has documented cases of microcephaly and mental retardation.
 Microcephaly is an abnormally small head, due to a decrease or stopping in brain growth.
 Microcephaly also can occur due to malnutrition, other infections, certain drugs and toxins.
 The severity of microcephaly can vary.
 Usually, a diagnosis can be made from an ultrasound; however, the severity is determined after delivery.
 There is no known cure or treatment for microcephaly or mental retardation.